near/create-near-app/blank_project/README.md

 - `src/index.html` for the front-end HTML
 - `src/main.js` for the JavaScript front-end code and how to integrate contracts
 - `src/main.test.js` for the JavaScript integration tests of smart contract

+### Troubleshooting

+On Windows, if you're seeing an error containing `EPERM` it may be relatd to spaces in your path.
+Please see [this issue](https://github.com/zkat/npx/issues/209) for more details.